BeneHei/Visual_Navigation_RL/README.md

 https://developer.nvidia.com/isaac/downloads (klick on "archive" to find previous versions)

-Once you have downloaded the Isaac SDK you will find a script /isaac/engine/build/scripts/install_dependencies.sh that automatically installs all dependencies on your system
+Once you have downloaded the Isaac SDK, you can extract it to a folder of your choice.
+You will find a script called  **/isaac/engine/build/scripts/install_dependencies.sh** that automatically installs all dependencies on your system
 ### While the installation is pretty well documented we will still give some recommendations here